-- If you are absent for 30 or fewer days, you will be treated as any employee on leave.
-The Company will continue to pay its share of the insurance premium and you must continue to pay your usual share. - If your leave lasts longer than 30 days, you will need to plan to pay the entire premium to continue your benefits.
+• If you are absent for 30 or fewer days, you will be treated as any employee on leave.
+The Company will continue to pay its share of the insurance premium, and you must continue to pay your usual share.

+• If your leave lasts longer than 30 days, you will need to plan to pay the entire premium to continue your benefits.

-Reinstatement to Position after Military/FEMA Leave Ends:
+Reinstatement to Position after Military Leave Ends:

-An employee whose military/FEMA leave has ended must return to work or inform the Company that he or she wants to be reinstated in accordance with these guidelines:
+An employee whose military leave has ended must return to work or inform the Company that he or she wants to be reinstated in accordance with these guidelines:

-- Leave 30 days or less: For a leave of 30 or fewer days, the employee must report back to work on the first regularly scheduled workday after completing military service, allowing time for travel. - Leave 31 to 180 days: For a leave of 31 to 180 days, the employee must request reinstatement within 14 days after military service ends. - Leave 180 days or greater: For a leave of 181 days or more, the employee must request reinstatement within 90 days after military service ends.
+- Military Leave 30 days or less: For a leave of 30 or fewer days, the employee must report back to work on the first regularly scheduled workday after completing military service, allowing time for travel. - Military Leave 31 to 180 days: For a leave of 31 to 180 days, the employee must request reinstatement within 14 days after military service ends. - Military Leave 180 days or greater: For a leave of 181 days or more, the employee must request reinstatement within 90 days after military service ends.

-Upon notification of intent to return to work, the employee must provide military/FEMA discharge documentation to his or her supervisor that establishes timeliness of application for reemployment and length of the staff member's military service.
+Upon notification of intent to return to work, the employee must provide military discharge documentation to his or her supervisor that establishes the timeliness of application for reemployment and the length of the staff member's military service.
 An employee returning from military leave will receive seniority and other benefits determined by seniority that the employee had at the beginning of the military leave, plus any additional seniority and benefits the employee would have obtained with continuous employment.
 In addition, time spent on active duty will be counted towards eligibility for FMLA once the employee has returned to work.

-4.3.5 BEREAVEMENT LEAVE
+4.2.6 BEREAVEMENT LEAVE

-Employees are allowed up to three (3) days of leave, if necessary, for travel or other reasons in the event of the death of an immediate family member.
-For purposes of bereavement leave, immediate family is defined as an employee's grandparents, parents, siblings, spouse, father-in-law, and mother in-law; and grandparents in-law (for their current marriage), children, and stepchildren (for their current marriage).
+Employees are allowed up to three (3) eight-hour days of leave, if necessary, for travel or other reasons in the event of the death of an immediate family member.
+For purposes of bereavement leave, immediate family is defined as an employee's grandparents, parents, siblings, spouse/domestic partner, father-in-law, mother-in-law; and grandparents-in-law (for their current marriage), children, stepparents, and stepchildren (for their current marriage).

-For other than immediate family bereavement leave, employees may be allowed up to two (2) days as per arranged with their supervisor.
+Employees may be allowed up to two (2) eight-hour days of leave for leave other than immediate family bereavement, as arranged with their supervisor.